Kopp's Frozen Custard: Founding

+Vice presidential visits

+In September during his 2004 campaign for reelection, vice president Dick Cheney made an unannounced visit to a Kopp's location at the suggestion of Bart Starr.
+After Cheney ordered coffee, store manager Scott Borkin met him outside and additionally offered him a cup of custard, which Cheney accepted.

-In June 2010, Vice President Joe Biden visited a Kopp's Frozen Custard location while campaigning for Democratic senator Russ Feingold.
-Biden asked Scott Borkin, the manager of Kopp's, what he owed for his custard.
-In response, Borkin joked, "Don’t worry; it’s on the house.
-Lower our taxes and we’ll call it even."
-In response, Biden came back later to the manager and said, "Why don’t you say something nice instead of being a smartass all the time?"
-Just a couple minutes after that interaction, Biden approached the manager again and apologized, saying that he was just kidding.
+In June 2010, vice president Joe Biden visited a Kopp's location while campaigning for Democratic senator Russ Feingold.
+Biden was invited to serve Feingold's order.
+When Biden asked Borkin what he owed for his own custard, he said that it was on the house and suggested Biden "lower our taxes and we’ll call it even."
+Biden responded, "Why don’t you say something nice instead of being a smartass all the time?"
+He later apologized to Borkin, saying his response was meant as a joke.
 Borkin appeared on Fox & Friends to discuss the incident, which was covered by local and other national news agencies.